LivePersonInc/developer-center/pages/Solutions/SMSwithLE/overview.md

 root-link: true
 indicator:
 ---
 The LiveEngage messaging platform enables brands to provide a continuous connection with consumers, creating the personalized, convenient level of service people expect today - straight to their mobile devices.
-The LiveEngage SMS solution provides brands with multiple entry points for their consumers, whether it’s IVR Deflection to SMS or Google AdWords Click-to-Message.
+The LiveEngage SMS solution provides brands with multiple entry points for their consumers.

 ![IntroKeys](img/introductionkeys.png)